 Backslash vs. Forward Slash: What’s the Difference?

 If you look down at your keyboard, you’ll notice that there are two types of slashes: the backslash (\) and the forward slash (/).
-But do you know the difference between them, and when to use each one?
+But do you know the difference between them and when to use each one?
 If not, don’t worry!
 In this blog post, we’ll explain:

-• What a backslash is, and when to use one
+• What a backslash is and when to use one

-• What a forward slash is, and when to use one
+• What a forward slash is and when to use one

-What is a Backslash?
+What Is a Backslash?

 The backslash is mainly used in computing and mathematics.

-The symbol has been given many different names in the past and it can be hard to determine exactly when it first became popular.
+The symbol has been given many different names in the past, and it can be hard to determine exactly when it first became popular.
 There’s a photo dating back to the mid-1930s that shows a Kleinschmidt keyboard perforator with a backslash.
 At that time, it was simply called the diagonal key.

 The backslash isn’t technically a punctuation mark, so you wouldn’t normally come across it in most forms of writing.
-Rather, it’s a typographic mark that’s used in lots of computer programming languages as an escape character.
+Rather, it’s a typographic mark that’s common in technical contexts.
+For example:

-What is a Forward Slash?
+What Is a Forward Slash?

 While a backslash has a very specific usage, the forward slash can be used for a number of different things.